 I want to hold onto your hand but I’m

 Maybe I’ll find it stuck to a tree, or

 hollowed out and some parts of me

 are still there.
 I’m still waiting for a

 sign to bring me back home.

-Sarah Trajcevska, Draining
+written by Sarah Trajcevska, Draining

 sit on the edge of the train platform